 Email inboxes can quickly clutter when students are preoccupied with balancing classwork and social engagements.
 It’s become an antiquated means of communication for younger generations.
 Gen Z is more likely to check and respond to text messages.

 Set up an SMS through the university or college you work with that students can easily text when they have urgent questions.
 This helps filter texts into several team members’ messages to distribute the pressure of timely responses.

-Chat forums are popular for students to turn to for answers to questions in every day life.
-You can tap into the easy of engagement and accessibility to students by starting a career services chat in a platform like Quora or Disqord.
+Chat forums are popular for students to turn to for answers to questions in everyday life.
+You can tap into the ease of engagement and accessibility to students by starting a career services chat in a platform like Quora or Discord.

 Share your career services chat group on your career page, link it on your social profiles, and add it to your email signature.
 Giving students several ways to connect quickly in the online spaces they already frequent makes it more likely they will use career service resources.

 Don’t just post on social media, engage on social media in the ways students connect with each other.
 Share amusing (but appropriate) gifs and memes that are relevant to the college student experience.
 Mix in useful tips and short video clips.

 Try to make your social shares visually interesting so they catch students’ attention and generate engagement through comments and ‘likes.’
 This helps boost your posts into more social feeds so you reach more students.